oteizaa/ci-cd-env-setup/README.md

       "centos ALL=(ALL)       NOPASSWD: ALL"

-* You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost)\
+* You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost).
+Check local authorized_keys file.

       ssh-keygen
       ssh-copy-id centos@hostIP